goodylili/goodylili.github.io/content/posts/How to Launch a Token Anywhere.md

 description = "Learn how you can launch a token on any and multiple blockchains with the Axelar Interchain Token Service"

 [taxonomies]
-tags = ["Interoperability", "Web3", "development", "Tools", "No Code", "Tokenization"]
+tags = ["Interoperability", "Web3", "development", "Tools", "No Code", "Tokenization", "Axelar"]
 +++

 ---